by Ellen Blake

 The holiday season feels different this year – because it is different.
 For one thing, it’s twice as long.
 Covid-19 forced retailers to make changes to their holiday sales cycle, which affects how we shop.
 The “special” deals started much earlier than usual.
 As if the holiday season isn’t stressful enough in a normal year.

 While I admit Covid-19 curbed my enthusiasm for the holidays, I still want to shop for presents.
-I enjoy gift giving, especially when I find that perfect little something.
-And retail therapy is a great distraction, especially when I am safely in my home in comfortable clothes.
+I enjoy gift-giving, especially when I find that perfect little something.
+Retail therapy is a great distraction, especially when I am safely in my home in comfortable clothes.
 What makes this year more challenging though is the need to stay carefully within a limited budget.

 Paula Weiss, an independent financial advisor, gives this advice:

 “As you begin the planning and shopping for the holidays with the cloud of COVID-19, STOP, close your eyes, and take a deep breath.
 There is a light at the end of the tunnel, as numerous therapeutics along with vaccines are a whisper away from being available to the public.

 Acknowledge which personality controls your holiday budget – the Grinch or “unabashed” Retail Therapy Shopper?
 Both approaches are justified, but something in the middle is also an option.
 What is the “middle” option?
 Limit your gift-giving to those most important to your life.
 Make your presents personal; give them a gift that they will treasure forever.
 One that makes them smile and think of you whenever they see it.”